bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-**Update Stock Levels on Multiple Variants/SKU**
+**Update stock levels on multiple variants/SKUs**

 In V3, you can update stock levels on multiple variants and SKUs in one call by sending a `PUT` request to `/v3/catalog/products/{id}`.
 When using the V2 version, you need to send a separate request for each SKU.

 ## Interoperability between V2 and V3

-When a product option is created in V2 and assigned to a product, trying to edit the global option using the V3 API would return a 422 error.

-Instead of a 422 error, now it will automatically copy the V2 global product option to a local product variant option or modifier option.
+When a product option is created in V2 and assigned to a product, editing the global option using the V3 API will automatically copy the V2 global product option to a local product variant option or modifier option.
 This is triggered by an Update or Delete to either the [Product Options](/api-reference/catalog/catalog-api/product-options/getoptions) or [Product Modifiers](/api-reference/catalog/catalog-api/product-modifiers/getmodifiers) endpoints.

 **What this does is:**
 - Changes the `option_value` > `id`.
 Not the `option_id`.